Farming and Farm Income

 American agriculture and rural life underwent a tremendous transformation in the 20th century.
 Early 20th century agriculture was labor intensive, and it took place on many small, diversified farms in rural areas where more than half the U.S. population lived.
 Agricultural production in the 21st century, on the other hand, is concentrated on a smaller number of large, specialized farms in rural areas where less than a fourth of the U.S. population lives.
 The following material provides an overview of these trends, as well as trends in farm sector and farm household incomes.

-Median total household income among all farm households ($75,994) exceeded the median for all U.S. households ($61,372) in 2017.
+Median total household income among all farm households ($72,481) exceeded the median for all U.S. households ($63,179) in 2018.
+Median household income and income from farming increase with farm size and most households earn some income from off-farm employment.
 Slightly more than half of U.S. farms are very small, with annual farm sales under $10,000; the households operating these farms typically rely on off-farm sources for the majority of their household income.
-Median household income and income from farming increase with farm size; the typical household operating the largest commercial farms earned $346,218 in 2017, and most of that came from farming.
+In contrast, the typical household operating large-scale farms earned $348,811 in 2018, and most of that came from farming.